awsdocs/amazon-s3-developer-guide/doc_source/access-control-overview.md

 When Amazon S3 receives a request, it must evaluate all the access policies to determine whether to authorize or deny the request\.
 For more information about how Amazon S3 evaluates these policies, see [How Amazon S3 Authorizes a Request](how-s3-evaluates-access-control.md)\.

+### Access Analyzer for S3<a name="access-analyzer-s3-info"></a>

+On the Amazon S3 console, you can use Access Analyzer for S3 to review all buckets that have bucket access control lists \(ACLs\) or bucket policies that grant public or shared access\.
+Access Analyzer for S3 alerts you to buckets that are configured to allow access to anyone on the internet or other AWS accounts, including AWS accounts outside of your organization\.
+For each public or shared bucket, you receive findings that report the source and level of public or shared access\.

+In Access Analyzer for S3, you can block all public access to a bucket with a single click\.
+We recommend that you block all access to your buckets unless you require public access to support a specific use case\.
+Before you block all public access, ensure that your applications will continue to work correctly without public access\.
+For more information, see [Using Amazon S3 Block Public Access](access-control-block-public-access.md)\.

+You can also drill down into bucket\-level permission settings to configure granular levels of access\.
+For specific and verified use cases that require public or shared access, you can acknowledge and record your intent for the bucket to remain public or shared by archiving the findings for the bucket\.
+You can revisit and modify these bucket configurations at any time\.
+You can also download your findings as a CSV report for auditing purposes\.

+Access Analyzer for S3 is available at no extra cost on the Amazon S3 console\.
+Access Analyzer for S3 is powered by AWS Identity and Access Management \(IAM\) Access Analyzer\.
+To use Access Analyzer for S3 on the Amazon S3 console, you must visit the IAM console and enable IAM Access Analyzer on a per\-Region basis\.

+For more information about Access Analyzer for S3, see [Using Access Analyzer for S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/access-analyzer.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ## Which Access Control Method Should I Use?<a name="so-which-one-should-i-use"></a>

  With the options available to write an access policy, the following questions arise: